 Traffic Manager allows you to load balance incoming traffic across multiple Azure deployments.
 Key scenarios enabled by Traffic Manager include improving application performance by directing end users to the closest deployment, and enabling high availability by monitoring your services and providing automatic failover when a service goes down.
 We also recently announced support for weighted traffic distribution and endpoints external to Azure

-(here’s how to get started with Azure PowerShell
+and PowerShell cmdlets (here’s how to get started with Azure PowerShell

 —note you’ll need version 0.8.8 or later.)
 They cannot be created via the Azure management portal.
-The remainder of this blog post will explain the power of this feature and how to use it, using some examples.

 Example 1: Trialing new deployments with Performance load-balancing